 - Assessment (teacher): Is to be completed at the end of each unit of work, using the school’s assessment sheet.

-The impact of our Art curriculum within Phases 2 & 3 is that the majority of children, in our school, are able to;
+The impact of our Art curriculum is that all children, in our school, are able to;

 - produce creative work, exploring their ideas and recording their experiences

 - become proficient in drawing, painting, sculpture and other art, craft and design techniques